Jetraw/pyDpcore/readme.md

 tifffile.imsave(output_filename, data=image.astype(np.uint16))
 ```

-You will also find an example_script.py inside the example folder with a test calibration file (.dat).
+You will also find an example_script.py inside the example folder with a calibration file (.dat).

 ## Contact
 Feel free to use the [issues section](https://github.com/Jetraw/pyDpcore/issues) to report bugs or request new features.
 You can also ask questions and give comments by visiting the [discussions](https://github.com/Jetraw/pyDpcore/discussions), or following the contact information at https://jetraw.com.